Weak Identification with Bounds in a Class of Minimum Distance Models: Simulations

 \section{Simulations}

-This section reports simulated rejection probabilities for hypothesis tests in examples 2 and 3.
-We find that the RQLR test is the only test that can control size up to and including the boundary of the identified set and still have power against hypotheses that violate the bounds.
+This section reports simulated rejection probabilities for hypothesis tests in Example 1.
+We find that the RQLR test is the only WIR test that can control size up to and including the boundary of the identified set and still have power against hypotheses that violate the bounds under non-identification.

-In example 2, we test hypotheses on $\sigma^2$, the variance of the factor.
-Suppose the true values of the parameters are $\sigma^2=1$, $\lambda_1=1$, $\lambda_2=1$, $\lambda_3=0$, and $\phi_j=1$ for $j=1,2,3$.
-The fact that $\lambda_3=0$ implies that $\sigma^2$ is not identified.
-It is only partially identified by bounds, which characterize the identified set to be $[0.5, 2]$.
-In this case, by observational equivalence, the rejection probability should be less than or equal to $\alpha$ for every hypothesized value in the identified set.
-We simulate 2000 samples of size $n=500$ with iid normally distributed factors and errors and calculate rejection probabilities for tests of the hypothesis $H_0: \sigma^2=\sigma^2_0$, where $\sigma^2_0$ takes values in $[0.4,2.15]$.
+In Example 1, we test hypotheses on $\sigma^2$, the variance of the factor.
+Suppose the true values of the parameters are $\sigma^2=1$, $\lambda_2=1$, $\lambda_3=bn^{-1/2}$, and $\phi_j=1$ for $j\in\{1,2,3\}$.
+When $b=0$, $\sigma^2$ is not identified.
+It is only partially identified by bounds that characterize the identified set to be $[0.5, 2]$.
+In this case, by observational equivalence, the rejection probability should be less than or equal to $\alpha=0.05$ for every hypothesized value in the identified set.
+We simulate 1000 samples of size $n=500$ with iid normally distributed factors and errors and calculate rejection probabilities for tests of the hypothesis $H_0: \sigma^2=\sigma^2_0$, where $\sigma^2_0$ takes values in $[0.4,2.15]$.

+Figure \ref{1F3M_1} focuses on the $b=0$ case and reports rejection probabilities for the Anderson-Rubin (AR) test from \cite{StockWright2000}, the GELR test from \cite{GuggenbergerSmith2005}, the likelihood ratio test (AM) from \cite{AndrewsMikusheva2016a}, the minimum resampling test (BCS) from \cite{BugniCanayShi2017}, the SR-AR test in \cite{AndrewsGuggenberger2019}, the calibrated projection test (KMS) from \cite{KaidoMolinariStoye2019}, and the RQLR test.
+We calculate subvector versions of the AR, GELR, AM, and SR-AR tests with strongly identified nuisance parameters plugged in.\footnote{We employ the reparameterization in Section 2, so all the nuisance parameters are strongly identified.
+This allows us to use plug-in versions of tests that are designed for full-vector inference.
+Otherwise, those tests would have to be projected.}